Buying a Longboard Skateboard (advice) at Sickboards Shop

 Type of deck

-There are many types of longboards ranging from stiff downhill decks to flexy cruiser longboard, below we will go through the different shapes, so it is important to know which board you need before you want to buy a longboard.
+There are many types of longboards you can buy ranging from stiff downhill decks to flexy cruiser longboard, below we will go through the different shapes, so it is important to know which board you need before you want to buy a longboard.

 The pintail is a classic shape, back in the day most longboards were pintails, many find it an aesthetic/beautiful shape, but it not the most functional shape.
 Due to the smaller tail, there is less room for your rear foot, it has an asymmetric shape making it less ideal for cruising as you need to make a turn if you want to go back.
 Most pintails are top-mounted, resulting in a higher standing platform, this is not desirable because you have to bend your front knee more than when you are lower to the ground, so it will cost more energy to push.